Exact Solutions in Log-Concave Maximum Likelihood Estimation

 Consider the curve separating the green and red regions of the Samworth body.
-This curve corresponds to $y=(y_1,y_2,y_3)$ that induce the subdivision $\Delta_1$ and $(x_1,y_1),(x_2,y_2),(x_3,y_3)$ are collinear.
+This curve is made of all the points $y$ that form a relevant tent function, inducing the subdivision $\Delta_1$.
 To understand the green region, see the piecewise linear functions drawn in Figure \ref{fig:varying-y2}.
 Since the lowest (dotted) function is not concave, it is invalid as a tent function.
 Therefore, if the height $y_2$ is too low, the optimal tent function will be the (solid-line) linear function.
 In effect, the optimal tent-function ignores heights $y_i$ if they are too low.
 This basic phenomenon is responsible for the green part of the Samworth body being flat in the $y_2$ direction, meaning that it is a pencil of half-lines parallel to the $y_2$-axis.

 The transition from the red region to the green region is not smooth.
 For every $y$ on the curve between the green and red regions, there is a two-dimensional cone of weight vectors that give $y$ as an optimal solution.
 The generators of this cone are described in~\cite[Theorem~3.7]{robeva2019geometry}.
 The optimal height vector $y^*$ for $w = (\frac{1}{3},\frac{1}{3},\frac{1}{3})$ lies on the curve between the red and green regions.
 It is not a critical point of the function~(\ref{eq 2-cells}), because $w$ is not a normal vector to the red region at the point $y^*$. \end{example}